 - 3. Connect the power cord to the facility power source. - 4.
 Press the Power button on the front of the printer.
+The front panel LCD displays Ready when the printer is powered on and ready to print cards.

 Use the Front Panel